tfcp68/yantrix/docs/contributing/working_with_repo.md

 ---
-title: Working with Lerna
+title: Repository Structure
 ---

-The repository is organized into packages with help of [Lerna](https://lerna.js.org/) is an open source multi-package repository management tool.
+The repository is organized into packages with help of [Lerna](https://lerna.js.org/): an open source multi-package repository management tool.
 It allows developers to manage multiple packages in a single monorepository, including versioning, publishing, dependency management, and building.

 ## Installation